A Loving Father

-A Loving Father (Aime ton père) is a 2002 French film starring Gérard Depardieu, Guillaume Depardieu and Sylvie Testud.
-It was directed by Jacob Berger.
+A Loving Father (Aime ton père, lit.
+'Love Thy Father') is a 2002 French-Swiss drama film directed by Jacob Berger and starring Gérard Depardieu, Guillaume Depardieu, and Sylvie Testud.
 It was selected as the Swiss entry for the Best Foreign Language Film at the 75th Academy Awards, but it was not nominated.

+The story centers on the dysfunctional relationship between a young man and his father, a famous author.
+After the father starts a road trip to Sweden where he must collect the Nobel Prize in literature, his estranged son ends up kidnapping him in a chaotic attempt to rekindle their bond.

+Upon release, reviewers noted that the film echoed Gérard and Guillaume Depardieu's publicly strained relationship.
+However, the story was loosely based on the director's relationship with his own father, author John Berger, rather than on the Depardieu family.

 Plot

-Writer Leo Shepherd is informed that he has won the Nobel Prize.
-He lives in a village in the French Alps with his daughter, Virginie, who has given up her entire life for him, and he has an estranged son, Paul, who lives in the city.
-Leo makes his way to Sweden on a motorcycle, against the advice of his friends.
-Paul hears about his father having won the prize and calls him to congratulate him, but his sister refuses to let Paul speak to their father.
+Writer Leo Shepherd resides in a French Alps village with his daughter, Virginia, who has devoted his life to him; he has been estranged for years from his son, Paul, who lives in the city.
+Paul blames Leo for having been a largely absentee father.
+One day, Leo is informed that he has won the Nobel Prize.

+Paul hears about his father winning the prize and calls to congratulate him, but Virginia refuses to let him speak to their father.
+Against the advice of his friends, Leo decides to make his way to Sweden by motorcycle to collect his prize.

 Still wishing to reconnect with his father, Paul sets off to find him.
-They first meet up at a petrol station, and later at the scene of an accident.
-Leo barely manages to survive.
-Taking advantage of the confusion, Paul kidnaps Leo, claiming that his father had not spent much time with him when he was growing up.
-Meanwhile, Leo's identification papers are found at the scene of the accident, and he is reported dead.
-Paul ties up Leo with yellow tape, and takes him on a road trip, giving Paul an opportunity to have his say and make Leo listen.
+They first meet up at a gas station.
+Later on, Leo has an accident; he survives but is left unconscious.
+Having followed him by car, Paul takes advantage of Leo's shell-shocked state and kidnaps his father.
+Leo's identification papers are later found at the scene of the accident and he is reported dead.
+Having tied up Leo with yellow tape, Paul drives his captive father, forcing him to listen to his grievances.